amvmdev/amvm-form-models/README.md

-maxlength | This value will be set as `maxlength` attribute on `<input>` tag name | Value of name property is used for name atribute of input tag errors[] | Array of errors after running all validators against value property dropdownValues | Array of object.
+maxlength | This value will be set as `maxlength` attribute on `<input>` tag name | Value of name property is used for name atribute of input tag errors[] | Array of errors after running all validators against value property warnings[] | Array of warnings after running all validators against value property infos[] | Array of info messages after running all validators against value property dropdownValues | Array of object.
 Each object should have `value` and `text` property.
 This array can be used to build dropdown with these values.

 `labels` property is array.
 Each array item contains meta object with additional member called `key`.

 `emails` property is array.
 Each array item contains obejct with `key` property, and many meta objects.
 Thats why `name` property of each meta obejct has format of `emails[some_unique_key].%property_name%`

-`_modelErrors` is special property that contains just errors of complex validation.
+`_model` is special property that contains errors, warnings and infos arrays.
+These arrays will be created by complex validators in '_model' field.
 Complex validation does not belong to specific meta.
 Complex validation validates whole form model.
-This property will be automatically created if form model validators  class contains property `_modelErrors` with validators.

 Resulting JSON will have following shape:
 ```javascript